tunde2023/blog_post/README.md

 # blog_post
+### **Objective**:
-### **Objective**:  Create a simple blog post webpage using HTML that demonstrates your understanding of HTML styles, text formatting, indentation, and quotations.
+Created a simple blog post webpage using HTML that demonstrates my understanding on HTML styles, text formatting, indentation, and quotations.